IronCoreLabs/tenant-security-client-java/CONTRIBUTING.md

 # Contributing to Tenant Security Client Java Library

+## Formatting

+We format this repo according to the `google-java-format`.
+All file can be formatted by running `mvn process-sources`, and CI will verify that all files are properly formatted.

 ## Running a Tenant Security Proxy

 See our [TSP documentation](https://ironcorelabs.com/docs/customer-managed-keys/tenant-security-proxy/overview) for information about how to get your own TSP running to test against.
 The tests will expect the TSP to be running at `http://localhost:7777`.